Life Transitions Therapy in Baltimore

 Licensed counselor in Baltimore

-Zak works with individuals experiencing major life changes and career transitions.
+Zak works with individuals experiencing major life changes and career changes.
 His warm style helps clients explore difficult emotions about change—grief for what's ending, anxiety about what's ahead.
 Zak helps clients navigate transitions while staying connected to what matters most.

 Jennifer McMillan, LCPC